BWellLabs/Superstore-Sales-Analysis/README.md

 Superstore Retail Analytics

 This project analyzes a retail superstore dataset to identify insights in product sales, shipping modes, and regional trends.
-Using Python in Google Colab, it leverages Pandas, NumPy, Matplotlib, and Seaborn for data processing and visualization.
+Using Python it leverages Pandas, NumPy, Matplotlib, and Seaborn for data processing and visualization.

 Overview